Discrimination against Maya peoples in Guatemala: 1996 Peace Accords

 The 1996 Peace Accords, signed on December 12, 1996, by the Guatemalan government and guerrilla rebels, formally ended the Guatemalan Civil War.
 During the time of the Peace Accords and the decade immediately after, 1996 – 2006, there was an increase in global support for Indigenous rights.
 The Mayas were represented by COPMAGUA.

 The Peace Accords were made up of 3 accords.
 The first was the "Commission for Historical Clarification Accord."
 This accord establish a commission of three people to clarify and report on the human rights violations of the civil war.
-The commission was made up of three actors: the present Moderator of the peace negotiations who was appointed the United Nation's Secretary General.
+The commission was made up of three actors: the present Moderator of the peace negotiations who was appointed the United Nations' Secretary General.
 A citizen of Guatemala chosen by the Moderator and an academic chosen by the Moderator from a list proposed by university presidents.

 The second accord was the "Indigenous Rights Accord."
 This accord focused on recognizing the importance of the Maya identity to Guatemala.
 This accord also realize Maya discrimination and worked to make racial discrimination illegal.
 Alongside this, the accord worked to increase the rights of the Maya people as well as the inclusion of Maya culture and political ideals in Guatemalan society.

 The final accord was the "Socio-Economic Accord."
 This accord worked to increase civic participation in governmental affairs at all levels, but mainly the municipal level.
 This accord also worked to outline future prospects for economic goals through rural developments and new fiscal policies.